 - Food Gatherers provides training for the primary contact at no cost.

-If you are unsure about the type of training your program needs, please contact Erin Freeman, Community Food Programs Coordinator at firstname.lastname@example.org or 734-761-2796
+If you are unsure about the type of training your program needs, please contact your account manager, or CFP (firstname.lastname@example.org)

 Civil Rights Training

-Food Gatherers requires all partner programs to complete Civil Rights training annually.
-This training is only for the primary contact of your program, and they can provide training for additional staff and volunteers as needed.
+Food Gatherers requires the primary contact at all of our partner programs to complete Civil Rights training annually.
+This training is only required for the primary contact of your program, and the primary contact can then provide training for additional staff and volunteers as needed.